ivoyager/ivoyager-changelogs/README.md

 * Planetarium skips the splash screen.

 ### API-breaking changes
-* Renamed VoyagerCamera enum "VIEWPOINT_BUMPED_POINTING" to "VIEWPOINT_BUMPED".
+* Changes to VoyagerCamera "VIEWPOINT_" enums.
-* Renamed widget "CameraRange" to "RangeLabel".
+* Renamed several GUI widgets.
 * Moved some public vars from Main to Global (ivoyager_version, project_version, is_modded).
 * There was a directory name change from "gui_in_game" to "gui_game".
 This isn't technically API-breaking, but it may mess you up if you have hard-coded paths to the old directory and update ivoyager submodule.
 * Project vars in Global that specified directory paths with "/ivoyager_assets/" were moved into the Global.asset_paths dictionary.